unChaz/sci-fi-5e/srd/classes/druid.md

 #### Timeless Body

-Starting at 18th level, the primal magic that you wield causes you to age more slowly.
+Starting at 18th level, the primal tek that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.

 #### Beast Spells